Mike Shay Posts Video Of Scheana Marie Accusing Her Of Abandoning Him For Fame, ‘F***k You’

 “I wake up every morning and I wanna make you smile.
 Told you to be patient, good things take a while.
 Left me stranded, pissed off and abandoned for the fame and fashion…F**k you!
 I have been grinding, making some moves…”

 Scheana, meanwhile, posted a photo of herself being comforted by good friend and co-star Ariana Madix during the reunion show filming.
-Scheana, whose wedding to Mike was aired on Season 3, admitted that the segment with Mike was one of the hardest things she has ever filmed for the show.
+Scheana, whose wedding to Mike was aired on season 3, admitted that the segment with Mike was one of the hardest things she has ever filmed for the show.
 She added that she’s thankful to have some amazing friends, one of whom is obviously Ariana, by her side.

 As previously reported by the Inquisitr, Ariana, during an interview with Tom Sandoval in December, 2016, suggested that Scheana and Mike perhaps should have tried therapy and done legal separation prior to filing for divorce.